Singh-Lab/dSPRINT/README.md

 > A. Etzion-Fuchs, D. Todd and M. Singh (2020) "dSPRINT: predicting DNA, RNA, ion, peptide and small molecule interaction sites within protein domains", Manuscript under review

+Given a domain input file: 1) all the required external datasets are downloaded, 2) features are calculated for each of the input domain positions, 3) our trained predictors are run and return per-position prediction results.

 This repository can be used as a computation pipeline, and uses [Snakemake](https://snakemake.readthedocs.io/en/stable/) as the underlying engine.

 Essentially, given a file [input.hmm](https://github.com/vineetbansal/dsprint-pipeline/blob/master/input.hmm), with one or multiple domains which follow the syntax of a
 [Pfam-A entry](https://pfam.xfam.org/help), the following computational graph of rules is run: